siddharth1998/practiseCodes/README.md

 If anyone uses these codes to a cheat interviews or any exams, you are cheating your future self and I feel sad for you .
-I created these repos for myself ( practice ) and don't judge my code as I am doing a job, research, CTFs, sandboxing,maintain the social order and at the end practicing coding.
+I created these repos for myself ( practice ) and for those budding hackers/coders who want to learn to code.
+At last don't judge my code as I am doing a job, a research,  hacking, maintain the social order and at the end practicing coding.

 <h1> Structure </h1>